-President Jimmy Carter, 94, Is Back Teaching Sunday school After Hip Replacement Surgery
+President Jimmy Carter, 94, Is Back Teaching Sunday School After Hip Replacement Surgery

 Former President Jimmy Carter has returned to teaching Sunday school class just weeks after having hip replacement surgery at the age of 94.

 The former president was released from the hospital on May 16 after falling and breaking his hip as he was preparing to go turkey hunting, says a representative from the Carter Center.
-Ultimately it was decided that Carter would be best served by a hip replacement instead of a repair.
+Ultimately, it was decided that Carter would be best served by a hip replacement instead of a repair.

 Jimmy Carter started teaching Sunday school in 1980 after retiring, and his class draws hundreds of visitors for each session, adding that he and his wife pose for photos with each attendee.